hdShang/arxiv-daily/docs/cs-RO/2025-12-10/papers/251211908v1-safe-learning-for-contact-rich-robot-tasks-a-survey-from-classical-l.md

 ---
 layout: default
-title: Safe Learning for Contact-Rich Robot Tasks: A Survey from Classical Learning-Based Methods to Safe Foundation Models
+title: "Safe Learning for Contact-Rich Robot Tasks: A Survey from Classical Learning-Based Methods to Safe Foundation Models"
 ---

 # Safe Learning for Contact-Rich Robot Tasks: A Survey from Classical Learning-Based Methods to Safe Foundation Models